joesan/csv-parser/README.md

 [![Open Source](https://img.shields.io/badge/Open%20Source-100%25-yellowgreen.svg)]()

 # csv-parser [![Unit Tests](https://img.shields.io/badge/unit--tests-0%25-red.svg)]()
-A parser implementation for CSV files using the awesome Shapeless library
+A parser implementation for CSV files using the awesome Shapeless library!
+Just parse any CSV file of your choice.

+All you have to specify is a case class that you want the CSV to parse into and of course the CSV file that you want to parse.
+With this information, the library can produce a Sequence of your case classes.
+Any errors are being logged and possibly ignored!

 ## Getting Started